Ucheability/MSc-Dissertation-Stock-Prediction-Hybrid-ML/README.md

 The research followed a structured data science lifecycle, integrating quantitative financial modeling with qualitative sentiment analysis.
 The process was divided into the following key phases:

 **-Phase 1: Data Collection & Preprocessing:**

-    -Historical stock data (Open, High, Low, Close, Volume) was extracted for Google, Meta, and NVIDIA via the yfinance API.
+    - Historical stock data (Open, High, Low, Close, Volume) was extracted for Google, Meta, and NVIDIA via the yfinance API.

     - Data was normalized using MinMaxScaler to fit a range of [0, 1] for efficient neural network training.

 **- Phase 2: Sentiment Engineering:**